onevcat/Kingfisher/Sources/Documentation.docc/CommonTasks/CommonTasks.md

 ## Overview

-This documentation will describe some of the most common usage in general.
-The code snippet is based on iOS.
-However, the similar code should also work for other platforms like macOS or tvOS, by replacing the corresponding class (such as `UIImage` to `NSImage`, etc).

-For common tasks of a specific part of Kingfisher, check the documentation below as well:
+This document provides a comprehensive guide to the most prevalent use cases.
+The included code snippet is tailored for iOS development.
+Nevertheless, it can be adapted for other platforms, such as macOS or tvOS, with minimal modifications.
+This typically involves substituting specific classes (for instance, replacing `UIImage` with `NSImage`).

+To explore detailed instructions for specific components within the Kingfisher framework, please refer to the subsequent documentation:

 #### Common Tasks for Main Components

+@Links(visualStyle: list) {
     - <doc:CommonTasks_Cache>
     - <doc:CommonTasks_Downloader>
     - <doc:CommonTasks_Processor>
+}

 #### Other Topics

+@Links(visualStyle: list) {
     - <doc:Topic_Prefetch>
     - <doc:Topic_ImageDataProvider>
     - <doc:Topic_Indicator>
     - <doc:Topic_Retry>
     - <doc:Topic_LowDataMode>
     - <doc:Topic_PerformanceTips>
+}

 ## Most Common Tasks

-The view extension based APIs (for `UIImageView`, `NSImageView`, `UIButton` and `NSButton`) should be your first choice whenever possible.
-It keeps your code simple and elegant.
+The view extension-based APIs for `UIImageView`, `NSImageView`, `UIButton`, and `NSButton` are recommended as your primary choice.
+They simplify and enhance the elegance of your code.

 ### Setting Image with a `URL`